Last Updated on January 5, 2021 by Jeremy

 Then it doesn't work.

 That is why I am asking you not to make any rash decisions today on any inspirations you may have from this article.
 Sit on it for a week, maybe even a month.
 Come up with your game plan now and work on it behind the scenes for a while before you implement it.
 I guarantee you'll come up with an idea two weeks from now that is better than an idea you have this moment.
-Even better, find a few blogging friends to bounce ideas off of, join Super Star Blogging to learn more behind the scenes, and research all your ideas even further before implementing them- we did for every single point mentioned here, and it helped us immensely.
+Even better, find a few blogging friends to bounce ideas off of and research all your ideas even further before implementing them- we did for every single point mentioned here, and it helped us immensely.

 If you need the results of your blog immediately to meet a goal, you're looking at it from the wrong perspective and should go back to your day job.
 Blogging takes years to generate any sort of success, and unless you're willing to play the long game, you might as well get out of it altogether because no one can help you become an overnight success.